trampgeek/moodle-qtype_coderunner/Readme.md

 (the standard input for the test -- not normally used within a template, but occasionally useful) and TEST.extra (the extra template data provided in the question authoring form).
 The template will typically use just the TEST.testcode field, which is the "test" field of the testcase.
-It is usually (but not always) is a bit of code to be run to test the student's answer.
+It is usually a bit of code to be run to test the student's answer.

 As an example,
 the question type *c\_function*, which asks students to write a C function,